 Selected media coverage: BBC Arabic, The Economist, The Times, Fox News, The Daily Mail, Sky News, Vice, The Independent, The National, Spiegel Online, Le Figaro, la Republica, Al Jazeera, EuroNews, Al-Masry Al-Youm, Al-Araby Al-Jadeed.

-Understanding the Dynamics of Refugee Return with Daniel Masterson, Marine Casalis, Dominik Hangartner, and Jeremy Weinstein.
+With Daniel Masterson, Marine Casalis, Dominik Hangartner, and Jeremy Weinstein.

-Mobile Phone-based Panel Surveys for Mobile Populations with Marine Casalis, Daniel Masterson, Dominik Hangartner, Stefan Wehrli, and Jeremy Weinstein.
+With Marine Casalis, Daniel Masterson, Dominik Hangartner, Stefan Wehrli, and Jeremy Weinstein.